aosabook/500lines/cluster/CHAPTER.rst

 Humans are limited by what we can hold in our active memory.
 We can't reason about the entire Cluster implementation at once -- it's just too much, and too easy to miss details.
-Instead, we break Cluster down into a handful of components, implemented as subclasses of ``Component``.
+Instead, we break Cluster down into a handful of classes corresponding to the roles described in the protocol.
-Each class is responsible for a different part of the protocol.
+Each is a subclass of ``Role``.
-The division of the components is based on the set of protocol roles described in (Renesse, 2011).

-{{{ code_block cluster.py 'class Component'
+{{{ code_block cluster.py 'class Role'
 .. code-block:: python

-    class Component(object):
+    class Role(object):

         def __init__(self, node):
             self.node = node